sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Currency
 ----

 Returns US dollars as absolute values.
-Recognizes USA decimal notation (i.e., 1,500.06).
+Recognizes USA decimal notation (for example, 1,500.06).
 Recognizes abbreviated quantities, such as k for thousand.
-For European decimal notation  (i.e., 1.500,06), see [periodDelimitedCurrency](doc:types#perioddelimitedcurrency)
+For European decimal notation  (for example, 1.500,06), see [periodDelimitedCurrency](doc:types#perioddelimitedcurrency)

 Recognizes digits with the following formatting: